 Lack of concentration may also be one of the indicators of visual problems your child may be facing.
 As a school going kid, your child must quickly adapt his/her focus on closer objects like notebooks to distant objects like a blackboard.
 When your child finds it hard to constantly shift focus or concentrate, it is a sign of visual problems.

-8. Tearing of eyes
+8. Tearing the eyes

 Excessive tearing of eyes is a medical condition where the eyelids do not close completely while sleeping.
 As a result, the eyes become dry and tear up the next day.